unosquare/swan-aspnetcore/README.md

         public DbSet<AuditTrailEntry> AuditTrailEntries { get; set; }
     }
 ```

-### UseJsonExceptionHandler
+### Additional Extension Methods

+#### The JsonExceptionHandler

 It's very useful to see exceptions in JSON format.
-You can use this extension to add a very good way to debug your application, you just need to add this to your application builder in the Configure method of your Startup.cs
+You can use this extension to add a very good way to debug your application, you just need to add this to your application builder in the Configure method of your Startup.cs.
+When an error occurs, the exception handles the error and send a response with a 500-status code, or any other according to the exception type.

 ```csharp
 // Response an exception as JSON at error app.UseJsonExceptionHandler();
 ```

-### UseFallback
+#### The Fallback

 Uses the fallback to redirect everything without extension.
 When the application encountered something without an extension this will help to redirect to the index page or where ever you define to.
+It's like when a URL that is not handled it will automatically redirect to the fallback, the default is index.html.

 ```csharp
 // Redirect anything without extension to index.html